colinccook/AspNetCoreEventSourcing/README.md

 The state of this prototype is not stored in a series of relational database tables.
 It is stored as a series of events in an event store.

 As you interact with the prototype, the aggregate roots will emit events.
-If a business rule fales (such as not providing a forename when hiring a new operative, the event is not emitted.
+If a business rule fails, such as not providing a forename when hiring a new operative, the event is not emitted.
 All events are persisted in an in-memory event store.

 Meanwhile, read models are listening for domain events and persisting important information in a read model store.
 Queries can then refer to these read model stores. (rather than requerying the entire event store)